‘Fox & Friends’ Host Brian Kilmeade Rushes to Spin Away Boos as Ivanka Trump Emerges for U.K. Presser

 After Kilmeade noted that CNN’s Christiane Amanpour heaped praise on Trump’s visit, calling it “flawless,” the Fox & Friends crew concentrated on the live scene at 10 Downing Street as Trump officials began to emerge for the upcoming presser.

-Once Ivanka and national-security advisor John Bolton emerged, co-host Steve Doocy noticed the audible boos that seemed to greet the pair, prompting Kilmeade to immediately jump in and provide cover for the president’s daughter.
+Once Ivanka and National Security Adviser John Bolton emerged, co-host Steve Doocy noticed the audible boos that seemed to greet the pair, prompting Kilmeade to immediately jump in and provide cover for the president’s daughter.

-“That’s not for Ivanka, it’s for John Bolton,” Kilmeade said, claiming that the national-security adviser is like a pro-wrestling “bad guy” who relishes the jeers.
+“That’s not for Ivanka, it’s for John Bolton,” Kilmeade insisted, claiming that the national-security adviser is like a pro-wrestling “bad guy” who relishes the jeers.

 “And he loves it,” the Fox host continued.
 “He’s pretty much looked at as the tough guy in that administration and he loves that label.”